Courts have several options when sentencing an accused after a criminal conviction

 The non-parole period is presumptively 75% of the full-term sentence.
 However, judges are not required to make the full term longer than the non-parole period.
 A judge can decide to make the non-parole period equal to the full term of the sentence.
 However, the judge must explain that decision so that a higher court can review the judge’s reasoning to determine whether the judge acted appropriately.

 At the same time, the law gives judges the power to set a shorter non-parole period if the judge finds that “special circumstances” exist.
-Courts have wide latitude to decide that special circumstances justify allowing the offender to serve more of the full sentence on parole, but they must explain those circumstances so that a reviewing court can consider whether the judge sentenced the offender appropriately.
+Court s have wide latitude to decide that special circumstances justify allowing the offender to serve more of the full sentence on parole, but they must explain those circumstances so that a reviewing court can consider whether the judge sentenced the offender appropriately.

 If the sentence is less than 6 months, there is no non-parole period.
-A judge cannot impose a sentence of less than 6 months without explaining why the judge did not select an alternative, noncustodial penalty.
+A judge cannot impose a sentence of fewer than 6 months without explaining why the judge did not select an alternative, noncustodial penalty.

 Judges in NSW have the power to suspend any sentence of full-time custody if the sentence is for 2 years or less.
-When a sentence is suspended, the offender is allowed to serve the sentence in the community under the conditions set in a good behaviour bond.
+When a sentence is suspended, the offender is allowed to serve a sentence in the community under the conditions set in a good behaviour bond.

 If an offender with a suspended sentence breaches the conditions of the good behaviour bond, the judge (after holding a hearing) can revoke the bond.
 The offender then serves the sentence as if it had not been suspended.